Responsible Energy Briefing: When molecules can't move

 Access as infrastructure: the permission corridor

-That is what responsible energy security requires us to confront — not just whether the barrels are there, but whether they can move when the system comes under stress.
+That is what responsible energy security requires us to confront.
+Not just whether the barrels are there, but whether they can move when the system comes under stress.
 The Hormuz crisis has forced that question into the open.

 Responsible Energy Briefing is published monthly.
 If you found this useful, consider sharing it with a colleague.